 An effective online promotion involves more than just a mobile-friendly website.
 Firms with a mobile app are ahead of the game when it comes to taking their marketing to the next level.
 Just to say, mobile apps increase visibility of your business to customers at all times, improve customer engagement, and turns them into the loyal lover of your product and/or service!

-When setting up your business profile, make sure it includes a good description, keywords and a link to your website.
+When setting up your business profile on Facebook, LinkedIn or Twitter, make sure it includes a good description, keywords and a link to your website.
 Join groups or conversations that talk about your type of products or services and participate in the conversations but don’t spam them with constant promos for what you sell.

 Many small businesses aren’t aware of the benefits of email marketing and fail to leverage their website or blog to build their email list.
 Having a simple email signup form on your website can yield great results and should be done from the very beginning.